TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Entity Definitions {#entity_definitions}

 To TrenchBroom, entities are just a sequence of properties (key value pairs), most of which are without any special meaning.
 In particular, the entity properties do not specify which model TrenchBroom should display for the entity in its viewports.
-Addtionally, some property values have specific types, such as color, angle, or position.
+Additionally, some property values have specific types, such as color, angle, or position.
 But these types cannot be hardcoded into the editor, because depending on the game, mod, or entity, a property called "angle" may have a different meaning.
 To give TrenchBroom more information on how to interpret a particular entity and its properties, an entity definition is necessary.
 Entity definitions specify the spawnflags of an entity, the names and types of its properties, the model to display in the editor, and other things.
 They are usually specified in a separate file that you can [load into the editor](#entity_definition_setup).

 ### Mods {#mods}